tarasowski/javascript-pocketguide/functional-programming/001_functional-programming-beginners.md

 2) UPDATE FUNCTIONS: Updating or transforming the data model when you interact with the app, such as when you click on `add meal` or `delete button`.
 The update functions transform old data model into a new updated data model.

 ##### Planning Data Model

+> Data model - defines the objects that a user can view, access and manipulate through the user interface.
+[Source](https://en.wikipedia.org/wiki/User_interface_modeling)

 * We know we have the data model, the view and update functions.
 The 1st step is to start with the defining the data model.

 * In the counter app example our data model was simply a **Number** that was incremented and decremented.